 Step 1: Gather Supplies

 I always mix my soil with extra perlite to make the soil more porous so that it drains quickly.
-This is especially important for growing cacti and succulents because they do not like wet soil, meaning soil that doesn’t dry out quickly after watering.
+This is especially important for growing cacti from seeds because they do not like wet soil.
+Meaning soil that doesn’t dry out quickly after watering.
 The roots will rot and unfortunately this will almost always result in sudden death for your succulents and cacti.
 I have not successfully been able to rescue a succulent after it gets root rot.
 If I can ever figure out a way to do this I will share, but so far I’ve had no luck!
 Luckily this is easy to prevent with proper soil and drainage!

 The soil I used is linked on the image below: